Kent State University

 Please visit the CDC travel page for information about any vaccinations you may need or health and safety tips for traveling to your destination:

 Participants are encouraged to discuss their travel vaccine needs with their primary physician.

-Currently traveling to Brazil requires Yellow Fever vaccine.
+Currently when traveling to Brazil, the CDC suggests Yellow Fever vaccine for most travelers.
 This is available at Passport Health with locations in Fairlawn and Beachwood Ohio.
 Information can be found at this link: https://www.passporthealthusa.com/vaccinations/

 Additional information regarding vaccines can be found: